lcthomas/engl4771s25/course-info-policies.md

 We will make use of multiple online systems and programs in this course: a course site, a shared Google drive folder, a Canvas site, and Zoom.

 * Course site: We will use our course site to manage course information and our schedule.
 You will find an online version of our course calendar there (including the most up-to-date version of reading assignments and due dates), as well as an online version of our course syllabus.
 You will also find all course assignment sheets there, as well as links to online materials.

-* Shared Google drive folder: You will submit your weekly reading responses to a shared Google drive folder.
-This folder will be accessible to everyone in the class so that your classmates can read your responses.

 * Canvas: Most of our course readings will be available via our Canvas site (excluding online-only material or print books).
 You will also submit assignments other than the weekly responses via Canvas, and I will use Canvas’s Gradebook to record your grades.
 You will also be able to access our individual meeting Zoom link (see below) via Canvas.